 The most well documented examples of men’s hostile reactions to women’s rejections come from dating.
-Studies find that for women, receiving abuse and threats from men after ignoring or rejecting their sexual advances is a common experience.
+It is likely that most men respond neutrally to women’s rejections of their expressions of sexual interest.
+At the same time, studies find that for women, receiving abuse and threats from men after ignoring or rejecting their sexual advances is a common experience.
 A 2014 survey by the Australia Institute found that one-quarter of women (25%) had been threatened after rejecting the sexual advances of a stranger.

 Aggressive and abusive responses to sexual rejection are common enough that a popular Instagram page, Bye Felipe, is dedicated to them, as is a Tumblr page, When Women Refuse.
 Analysis of men’s abusive and hostile responses finds that they involve attempts to shame women for their bodies and sexualities and to assert men’s power and domination over women (Thompson, 2018).